 Asset Category Description Quantity Area (Ha) Replacement Value (\$M) Iconic Parks that are of cultural and historical significance, or of a significant size or prominent location.
 These parks have a high visitation from the general public e.g. Hyde Park.
-22 110.9 256 Neighbourhood Larger parks within villages and suburbs that have high visitation and have increased levels of amenity and infrastructure.
+22 110.9 286.9 Neighbourhood Larger parks within villages and suburbs that have high visitation and have increased levels of amenity and infrastructure.
 These include facilities such as sports fields with playgrounds and toilets e.g. Alexandria Park.
-38 28.1 127 Pocket Park Local parks or street closures, generally small in size that provides informal recreational areas serving surrounding residents.
+40 28.8 139.6 Pocket Park Local parks or street closures, generally small in size that provides informal recreational areas serving surrounding residents.
 Some limited facilities may be provided e.g. Millard Reserve.
-285 32.7 87 Streetscapes & Traffic Treatments Landscaped areas within the road reserve In particular on footpaths, nature strips, roundabouts and traffic blisters 1437 2.3 24 Sportsfields Areas of landscaped turf purposed for club and professional sport games and training.
-14 13.4 33 Total 1,796 208.5 527 TREES Park Contained within parks and open spaces 14.031 35.4 Street Contained in the road reserve and footpaths 22,271 84.2 Property Contained within Council properties like Childcare, Community Centres 614 Value contained in the Property Value Total 36,916 119.6
+288 32.9 106.7 Streetscapes & Traffic Treatments Landscaped areas within the road reserve In particular on footpaths, nature strips, roundabouts and traffic blisters 1553 2.4 41.6 Sportsfields Areas of landscaped turf purposed for club and professional sport games and training.
+15 14.1 24.6 Total 1,918 210.8 599.5 TREES Park Contained within parks and open spaces 13,440 34.5 Street Contained in the road reserve and footpaths 33,440 85.2 Property Contained within Council properties like Childcare, Community Centres 649 Value contained in the Property Value Total 47,529 119.7

-This asset management plan for parks, open space and trees does not include public art, electrical, lighting and building assets located within parks and open space.
+This asset management plan for parks, open space and trees does not include public art, electrical and lighting located within parks and open space.

-The Parks service unit data collection initiative has added a significant number of streetscapes and traffic treatments to the portfolio in the last year, improving the City's data quality and understanding of the extent of open space.
+An initiative to collect open space related data continues to operate with a focus on the streetscapes and traffic treatments added to the portfolio, improving the City's data quality and understanding of the extent of open space.